 The geodatabase manages archiving on your dataset differently, depending on whether or not the dataset is versioned.

-Enabling archiving on versioned data
+Enable archiving on versioned data

 Enabling archiving on versioned data is similar to registering a dataset as versioned.
 For each dataset for which archiving is enabled, a new archive class is created.
 When enabling archiving, all attributes and all rows in the default version of the dataset or object class are copied to the archive class.
 The time it takes to complete the creation of the archive class depends on the size of the dataset being enabled.
-The archive class has the same schema as the original dataset with additional date attributes gdb_from_date and gdb_to_date to record the timestamp for the effective lifespan of the archived row and a gdb_archive_oid attribute to uniquely identify each row.
+The archive class has the same schema as the original dataset, with additional date attributes gdb_from_date and gdb_to_date to record the timestamp for the effective life-span of the archived row and a gdb_archive_oid attribute to uniquely identify each row.

 Representing the archive class as an independent feature class, as opposed to managing the historical rows in the delta table for the versioned table, means that the existence and size of the archive does not impact the efficiency of the database.
 Datasets can be unregistered as versioned without affecting or deleting the archive class.
 If a dataset is unregistered as versioned, the archive class becomes an object or feature class.